 Ly Thy Ker and a friend in Sapa.
 All photos by Zoe Osborne

 I think people should come here to see the beautiful scenery — the rice paddies and the mountains — and also to see how we live and what our culture is like.
-We have 93 villages and hamlets in Sapa and six ethnic minority tribes: the H'mong, the Dao, the Tay, the Giay, the Xa Pho and a subgroup of the Phu La.
+We have 93 villages and hamlets in Sapa and six ethnic minority groups: the H'mong, the Dao, the Tay, the Giay, the Xa Pho and a subgroup of the Phu La.

 If visitors want to learn about our culture they need to go further away to local places, and not just around Sapa town.
 I take guests trekking in the mountains to my home, where they can stay with me and see how we live, as well as all the work we do in our home.

 My people, the Black H'mong, usually live in small villages up in mountains.
 Everyone knows everyone.
 We grow our own food, and we cook everything fresh over the fire.
 I live about 20 minutes by motorbike from Sapa town, but it’s a two-hour walk.
 Before motorbikes, we would walk everywhere!
 The older people often call us younger generations lazy.